rmln/dtknv/inst/readme.txt

 Dtknv is a simple tool that converts files containing Serbian Cyrillic alphabet into Serbian Latin alphabet.

-It converts DOCX and ODT files, as well as all text-based files, if the extensions are supplied.
+It converts DOCX and ODT files, as well as all text-based files, if supported extensions are supplied.

 PREREQUISITES